Fighter Squadron: Film music

 Warner Brothers recycled Max Steiner's main theme music from their Errol Flynn naval aviation film Dive Bomber (1941) as the main theme for Fighter Squadron.
 This rousing march was used again, three years later, as the main theme music for Warner Bros.
 World War II submarine drama Operation Pacific (1951).
 It would appear yet again, in the 1959 submarine film Up Periscope.

 Reception

 Fighter Squadron was reviewed by Bosley Crowther in The New York Times.
 He disparaged the "lurid adventure episodes" in the film story, and commented: "The glamour-repute of the Air Forces and the 'hot rocks' who flew the fighter planes, which was cause for much ironic jesting among the lowly 'doughfeet' during the war, is the stuff that Warner Brothers has exclusively put upon the screen in its loud, Technicolored Fighter Squadron, which came to the Strand yesterday".

 Box office

-According to Warner Bros records, the film earned $2,252,000 domestically and $834,000 foreign.
+According to Warner Bros. financial records, the film earned $2,252,000 domestically and $834,000 foreign.